 Bring the kids into the budgeting process.
 They might find it tedious, and perhaps a bit dull, but it will help them understand why they don't always get everything they ask for.
 Be willing to bring up the family budget and your weekly spending limit anytime they ask for a new toy or a meal out, so they start to get the idea that the thought needs to be applied to every spending decision.

 You can use crafts to help younger kids understand the concept.
 Use paper plates to represent the whole budget, and divide it into slices to represent the different categories your family spends the most on.
 Then explain how your goal is to make certain slices smaller.

 Bonus tip: Enlist them to help you make the grocery list and talk about the different costs of the items you usually buy and how they fit in (or don't fit in) to the family budget.
 Review menus together at the house before you go out and have the same discussion.
 Talk about trade-offs: what else can you buy later if you choose to skip the appetizer and sodas now?

-3. Encourage them to a pick a specific goal to work towards.
+3. Encourage kids to pick a specific goal to work towards

 Whether it's a new bike, an especially coveted new toy, or a party with friends, having something specific to work towards is a powerful savings incentive.
 A reminder of this goal can be helpful in the discussions you have around numbers one and two.

 Bonus tip: Look for opportunities to point out choices your kids can make that could lead to more savings.
 If a birthday's coming up and they're pushing for an ice cream cake, point out how much they would save by making a cake at home and offer to add the extra to their savings if they choose that option instead.